onqtam/headjack/src/motivation/possibilities.md

 We should be able to refer to content uniquely and see the discussion around it

-The twitter view of a discussion is basically just the top level comments for a thread in reddit - without showing the children by default.
+The Twitter view of a discussion is basically the same as just the top level comments for a thread (without showing the children) in Reddit.

 TODO: think about memes & the original content + layers

 github needs to be reimplemented on top of this - open source code is a public good - can be interwoven with peer review and public discourse.
 Any piece of data/event.

-every journalist should be able to use something like logseq and construct their strories with referencable facts - timestamped & cryptoi provable
+every journalist should be able to use something like logseq and construct their stories with referencable facts - timestamped & cryptoi provable

 promotion of videos will no longer be dominated just by the recommendation algorithm - when an influencer comments on a video his followers will see it and watch the said video too